99 Christian Camp Road Ona, WV 25545

 In 2008, a second full-time position required the camp to build another residence.
 A camp cottage was transformed from an empty cinder block cabin into a home for the Cleland family.
 The approximate cost was $23,000.
 That fall, construction began on the worship stage addition to the gym that provided a home for the sound system and four areas for storage and meetings.

 Over the last decade, we have added 3 houses to the camp property, added paintball and a giant swing as electives, and remodeled most of our main dorms and mattresses!
 God continues to bless HMCA.
-February 4, 2020 marks the 60th Anniversary of the camp’s purchase by the area Christian Churches and Churches of Christ.
+February 4, 2020 marked the 60th Anniversary of the camp’s purchase by the area Christian Churches and Churches of Christ.
 We have accomplished a great deal and paid for it all through the generosity of God’s people.
 With the support of the area churches and the prayers of God’s people, the future looks very bright for HMCA.